CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/production.md

 **Scan DocNum on Base Document** – Enables scanning by DocNum instead of DocEntry when working in the Pick Order or Manufacturing Order window.

-**Do not create a Goods Issue at the end of the transaction** – Prevents automatic creation of a Goods Issue document at the end of the transaction, allowing it to be created manually via ProcessForce → Pick Order.
+**Do not create a Goods Issue at the end of the transaction** – Prevents automatic creation of a Goods Issue document at the end of the transaction, allowing it to be created manually via CompuTec ProcessForce → Pick Order.

 ## SAP Production Receipt tab